Apply Digital acquires Reign to further strengthen capabilities to service global brands

 With offices in Santiago, Chile, and Miami, Florida, Reign knows that their diverse, focused, talented team of 175+ employees makes them a highly effective organization and helps them bring a fresh and open attitude to everything they do.
 They are also internationally recognized for their capabilities and recently won the inaugural MACH Awards.
 For more information, visit https://www.reign.cl/en/

-SOURCE Reign
+SOURCE Apply Digital

 Share this article